19 Absolute Best Things to Do in Florence, Italy (+Map of Top Places)

 The building also houses a fascinating Museum of Musical Instruments.
 It contains more than 50 instruments, some of which were owned by the Medici family and made by famous violin maker Antonius Stradivarius.

-TIP: If you want to visit both the Accademia Gallery and the Uffizi museum with a guide, you’ll find plenty of tours that include the two museums.
+TIP: If you want to visit both the Accademia Gallery and the Uffizi Museum with a guide, consider a combo tour that includes the two museums.

 Located in the heart of the old town, the L-shaped Piazza della Signoria is one of Florence’s most beautiful town squares.
 Filled with incredible sculptures, statues, Neptune Fountain, and home to the impressive Palazzo Vecchio, this square feels somewhat like an open-air museum.